ajstocchetti/logger/README.md

   outputs: [ console.log ],
 });
 ```
-*every*: An object to copy to every log
+*every*: An object to copy to every log.
+Default is empty object (`{}`)

 *timestamp*: the key to save the timestamp to.
-If falsely value is provided, timestamp is not saved
+If falsely value is provided, timestamp is not saved.
+Default is `timestamp`.

 *severity*: the key to save the log severity to.
-If falsely value is provided, severity is not saved
+If falsely value is provided, severity is not saved.
+Default is `severity`.

 *message*: the key to save the timestamp to.
-If falsely value is provided, the message is not saved (not sure why you would want to do that...)
+If falsely value is provided, the message is not saved (not sure why you would want to do that...).
+Default is `msg`.

 *stack*: the key to save the stack trace to.
-If falsely value is provided, the stack trace is not saved
+If falsely value is provided, the stack trace is not saved.
+Default is `stack`.

-*outputs*: an array of functions to pass the output to (for logging to console, sending to log aggregator, etc)
+*outputs*: an array of functions to pass the output to (for logging to console, sending to log aggregator, etc).
+Default is no actions.

 #### logger.trace / debug / info / warn / error / fatal